gearpump/gearpump-docker/README.md

 #gearpump-docker
 Single node Gearpump Cluster in Docker container.
+T

+This should only be used for demo purpose.
+As the configuration here is not optimal.

 ## Usage
 Start Gearpump Cluster, run this command.
 The command will first pull Gearpump docker image from remote docker registry.
 This can take a little while.